rancher/git-mirror/README.md

 # Deployment Options

-## Manual

-On a host with Docker installed and port `80` open, execute the [run](images/run) script.

 ## Rancher

 A template is provided for running on Rancher.
-Add this repository as a Rancher Catalog to use it.
+Add the github.com/rancher/eio-charts repository as a Rancher Catalog to use it.